selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Park downhill**, stop work with a cliffhanger, so it's easier to start again.
 Save some easy tasks for low motivation periods

-Everything looks like a failure in the middle, keep going
+**Keep walking**, Everything looks like a failure in the middle, keep going

 ## On decision making

-**Critical thinking**, rise above the situation, think for yourself, disregard the box, watch for biases, question assumptions, do not jump to conclusions

 Take your time, analyze, sanity check, cross check, and make a move.

 Give it a shot.
 Take a chance.

+If a decision is reversible, act quickly

 Most decisions are reversible and we regret the chances we didn't take.

-If a decision is reversible, act quickly

 Be mindful of how you feel and why